bishtanuj/dataStructure/QUEUE/README.md

 2. **Operations**:
     - **Enqueue**: Insert an element at the rear end.
     - **Dequeue**: Remove an element from the front end.
+3. **Overflow and Underflow**:
+    - Overflow: Cannot insert an element when the queue is full.
+    - Underflow: Cannot remove an element when the queue is empty.